-Eczema herpeticum is a rare but serious complication, which can happen when skin that is affected by eczema comes into contact with the herpes virus.
+Eczema herpeticum is a rare but potentially serious complication.
+It can happen when areas of the skin that eczema affects come into contact with the herpes virus.

-- Organ failure and death if the virus spreads to the brain, lungs, and liver.
+- organ failure and death, if the virus spreads to the brain, lungs, and liver

 - contact dermatitis